Kaang Bong-kiun: Work

-Recently, he has been expanding his interests to neurological symptoms such as pain and itch and psychiatric disorders, such as autism.
+His interests also include neurological symptoms such as pain and itch and psychiatric disorders, such as autism.
 One of his major investigations regarding pain was proving that PKMζ, a molecule known for its role in the maintenance of long-term potentiation and long-term memory, is important in maintaining chronic pain in the anterior cingulate cortex.
 In collaboration with Min Zhuo from the University of Toronto, he showed that the phosphorylation of PKMζ was increased in a neuropathic pain model in the anterior cingulate cortex.
 In addition, they showed that chronic pain behavior was alleviated by treating mice with the PKMζ blocker ZIP, suggesting that this could be a new therapeutic target for treating chronic pain.

-Recently, in collaboration with M.G.
-Lee and E. Kim, he has demonstrated that NMDAR-dependent synaptic plasticity in the hippocampus is impaired in a mouse model of autism, the Shank2 knockout.
+In collaboration with M.G.
+Lee and E. Kim, he demonstrated that NMDAR-dependent synaptic plasticity in the hippocampus is impaired in a mouse model of autism, the Shank2 knockout.
 When they treated the mice with drugs that upregulate NMDA receptor function, the impairment was recovered, suggesting the possibility that these drugs could be used for treating patients with autism in the future.

 Kaang has published 110 research and review articles in a number of journals, including Nature, Science, Cell, Neuron, and Nature Neuroscience.
-He is currently the Editor-in-Chief of Molecular Brain.
-Kaang received the Life Science Award from the Korean Society for Molecular and Cellular Biology (2008).
-He was awarded the Donghun Award from the Korean Society for Biochemistry and Molecular Biology (2012).
-He won the Kyung-Ahm Prize (2012, $180,000) from the Kyung Ahm Foundation.
+He has been the editor-in-chief of Molecular Brain.
+Kaang received the Life Science Award from the Korean Society for Molecular and Cellular Biology in 2008.
+He was awarded the Donghun Award from the Korean Society for Biochemistry and Molecular Biology in 2012.
+He also won the Kyung-Ahm Prize in the same year from the Kyung Ahm Foundation.

-Kaang is currently a National Honor Scientist in Korea and continues to passionately unravel the mechanisms of learning and memory and related brain disorders.